Cup and Handle Patterns

 Cup and handle patterns are a bullish pattern that look like the name that they are called.
 Price moves up to a peak level and then starts to pull back or fall rapidly.
 Once price has found a base, several candlesticks form the rounded cup bottom.
 Then, price goes back up to the 1st peak level.
 At this point, price fails to break resistance and retraces down the side of the cup, thus forming the handle.
 Look for breakout at top of cup.
-Watch our video on how to identify and trade cup and handle patterns.

-What Is a Cup and Handle Pattern & How to Identify These Patterns?
+What Is a Cup and Handle Pattern?

 A cup and handle pattern consists of several candlesticks that form a u formation, which makes up the base of the cup.
 Then, near the top of the top of the cup, price rejects and creates a falling wedge or falling channel.
 This is what forms the handle portion of cup and handles.
 They are considered to be bullish continuation patterns.
 The cup and handle pattern gets its name because it looks exactly like that.